ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C10_Structural_Typing.md

 ## 'Finished DataCleanup']
 ```

-In `Logger(Protocol)`, we specify that a logger must have a `.log(str)` method.
-Our `run_process` function doesn't care _how_ the logging is done, just that the object passed in can `.log` a message.
-`FileLogger` and `ListLogger` are two implementations--one writes to a file, the other stores messages in a Python list.
-Notice that neither`FileLogger`nor`ListLogger`subclasses`Logger`; they don't need to.
-They implicitly satisfy the protocol by having the correct`log`method.
-This design is very flexible: you can add new logger classes later (say, a`DatabaseLogger`that writes to a database, or reuse Python's built-in`logging.Logger`by writing an adapter with a`log`method) without changing the code that uses the logger.
-During testing, as shown, we can use`ListLogger`to capture logs and make assertions on them.
-The static type checker will ensure that any object we pass as a`logger`to`run_process`has a`log(str)`method.
+The static type checker ensures that any object we pass as a`logger`to`run_process`has a`log(str)`method.
-In a nominal type system, you might have to define an abstract base class`Logger\` and make every logger inherit it.
+In a nominal type system, you might have to define an abstract base class`Logger` and make every logger inherit it.
-With protocols, you get the benefit of an interface without the inheritance--this reduces coupling and makes it easier to integrate third-party classes that weren't written with your ABC in mind.
+With protocols, you get the benefit of an interface without inheritance.
+This reduces coupling and makes it easier to integrate third-party classes that weren't written with your ABC in mind.

 **2. Testing with fake or mock objects:**
 Building on the above example, protocols are extremely handy for unit testing.